32nd Artios Awards

-32nd Artios Awards, presented by the Casting Society of America, honoring the best originality, creativity and the contribution of casting to the overall quality of a film, television, theatre and short-form projects, was held on January 19, 2017, in simultaneous ceremonies at the Beverly Hilton Hotel, Los Angeles and Stage 48 in New York City.
+The 32nd Artios Awards, presented by the Casting Society of America, honored the best originality, creativity and the contribution of casting to the overall quality of a film, television, theatre and short-form projects.
+The ceremony was held on January 19, 2017, in simultaneous ceremonies at the Beverly Hilton Hotel, Los Angeles and Stage 48 in New York City.
 The New York City ceremony was hosted by Michael Urie, while Joel McHale hosted the Los Angeles ceremony.

 The television and theatre nominations were announced on September 27, 2016.
 The film nominations were announced on January 3, 2017.

 Winners and nominees

 Winners are listed first and highlighted in boldface: